🏦Loan Details

 Pakistan Market

 A stronger credit profile usually means lower interest and better terms.
-While this calculator cannot change your score, it helps you see exactly how much you save when the rate drops.
-That makes it easier to decide whether it is worth improving your score first before applying.
+While this calculator cannot change your score, it helps you see exactly how much you save when the rate drops — making it easier to decide whether it is worth improving your score first.

 Credit Matters

 Making even a small extra payment every month can cut years off your loan.
-To test this, run your normal EMI, then try a shorter tenure or slightly smaller loan amount and compare the interest.
-Your goal is to strike a balance between a comfortable monthly EMI and the lowest possible total cost.
+Run your normal EMI, then try a shorter tenure and compare the interest.
+Strike a balance between a comfortable monthly EMI and the lowest possible total cost.

 Save Interest